hmchen47/DataScience/Notes/p01-Bayesian.md

 + Decision based on future events
   + using the principle of maximizing expected utility based on future events
-  + choice of action chnaging the probability of the events occurring
+  + choice of action changing the probability of the events occurring
   + $c_i$: the cost taken at the decision $d_i$
   + $p_i$: the probability of taking decision $d_i$ w/ an adverse event Y = 0 or 1 occuring w/ utility $U_Y$
   + the expected utility of taking decision $i$